 are listed as well.

-Big-Bjarke Ingels Group - A Copenhagen and New York based group of architects, designers, builders and thinkers operating within the fields of architecture, urbanism, research and development.
+Bjarke Ingels Group (BIG) - A Copenhagen and New York based group of architects, designers, builders and thinkers operating within the fields of architecture, urbanism, research and development.
 The office is involved in a large number of projects throughout Europe, North America, Asia and the Middle East.
+Also see Wikipedia.

 BLDG BLOG - Architectural conjecture, urban speculation, landscape futures.